 What are some common introvert characteristics?

-- You enjoy solitude
+- You enjoy being alone (solitude)

-- Being around people drains your energy
+- Being around others drains your energy

-- Too much stimulation leaves you stressed
+- Too much stimulation leaves you stressed (highly sensitive)

 - You’re a good listener